ibm-apiconnect/docker-swarm-lab/README.md

    * TCP port 2377 for cluster management communications
    * TCP and UDP port 7946 for communication among nodes
    * UDP port 4789 for overlay network traffic
-1. Clone this GitHub repository to one of the machines - this will be your "manager" machine.

 ## Prepare your workspace